 What Does Christianity Teach

-Christianity teaches that expiation, not perspiration (i.e. sweating blood), that is required for a sacrifice to be valid.
-In other words, all Old Testament sacrificial victims (bulls and rams) were killed and only then was their blood considered efficacious.
+According to the Bible, expiation, not perspiration (i.e. sweating blood), is required for a sacrifice to be valid.
+In other words, all Old Testament sacrificial victims (including bulls and rams) were killed and only then was their blood considered efficacious.
 Hebrews 9:15-18 says,

 For this reason Christ is the mediator of a new covenant, that those who are called may receive the promised eternal inheritance—now that he has died as a ransom to set them free from the sins committed under the first covenant.
 In the case of a will, it is necessary to prove the death of the one who made it, because a will is in force only when somebody has died; it never takes effect while the one who made it is living.
 This is why even the first covenant was not put into effect without blood.